 Can I take food into the Philippines?

-As stated above, a maximum of 10 kg of processed food is allowed into your luggage.
+As stated above, a maximum of 10 kg of processed food is allowed into the luggage.
 However, unprocessed food cannot be imported into the Philippines without prior clearance.
 This includes fresh and frozen food like fruits and vegetables, meat, and fish.